vbirds/tokoro/readme.md

 Not specific to tokoro, but I need to metion that, exceptions will crash the application if you compile your C++ code with no-exception options.

 ## Performance
+Performance cost for scheduling is one of most significant measurement for coroutine system in game applications. tokoro makes sure the cpu cost for scheduling one resume is O(logN).
+The Fibonacci coroutines stress test in TestCoroutine.cpp is designed to test the scheduling performance of tokoro.
+It shows that for 10000 running coroutines who randomly resumed in 1 sec each time, the max update stop is only 0.35ms, 2.1% of a 60 fps refresh time.
+More than enough for heavy coroutine usage in games.

 ## Best Practices
 #### Always make sure your coroutine's dependency live longer than your coroutines.